ktimothy/JSSpiderAne/README.md

 State: *Pre-alpha.
 Keep calm and wait for updates*
 =====

-This Open-Source project is funded by [Denis Novozhilov](https://github.com/gloomybrain) (more precisely, the company where he works).
+This Open-Source project is funded personally by [Denis Novozhilov](https://github.com/gloomybrain).

 The main idea of the project is to be able to perform identical **Haxe** (JavaScript) code on the client and server.
 It provides a fairly simple interface to the JS on the CQRS principle (https://en.wikipedia.org/wiki/Command-query_separation)